nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: The way you format the exercise name when you first add it will be the way it is displayed in the system.
-After that, all exercises added that have the [same name](#adding-and-deleting-from-the-exercise-name-list) will be categorised under the same exercise.**<br>
+After that, all exercises added that have the <a href="#names">same name</a> will be categorised under the same exercise.**<br>

 </div>

 **Q**: Can I edit an exercise?
 <br>
 **A**: You can do so by deleting the entry and adding a new entry.

-**Q**: Why is my `:filter` not showing any list even though I have input a valid exercise name?
+**Q**: Why is `:filter` not showing the "correct" list even though I have input a valid exercise name?
 <br>
-**A**: `:filter` works on the displayed list shown in the Exercise List Window so if your displayed list is empty, a valid `:filter` command will still display an empty list.
-Try executing the command `:list` to get the full displayed list before running `:filter` again.
+**A**: `:filter` works on the displayed list shown in the Exercise List Window.
+If your displayed list is empty or has been altered by list changing commands such as `:range` or `:filter`, the `:filter` command will not filter from the original full list.
+<br><br>
+If you would like to filter from the original full list instead, try executing the command `:list` to display the full list before running `:filter` again.

 --------------------------------------------------------------------------------------------------------------------